readthedocs/blog/hoverxref-intersphinx.rst

 or keeping a new browser tab for a later moment.

-Here is where `sphinx-hoverxref`_ comes to the rescue: it scans the cross-references and attaches floating windows to them (either *tooltips* or *modal* dialogues) that embed the contents of the page the xrefs point to.
+Here is where `sphinx-hoverxref`_ comes to the rescue: it scans the cross-references and attaches content previews to them (either *tooltips* or *modal* dialogues) that embed the contents of the page the xrefs point to.
-This way, when the user is interested in a particular topic, they can hover the mouse over the link and display the floating window instead of opening the link.
+This way, when the user is interested in a particular topic, they can hover the mouse over the link and display the content preview instead of opening the link.

-Moreover, the floating windows created by `sphinx-hoverxref`_ also work if the embedded content requires a particular extension to be rendered.
+Moreover, the content previews created by `sphinx-hoverxref`_ also work if the embedded content requires a particular extension to be rendered.
 This makes it possible to embed content that includes mathematical equations, for example.